Gibraltar ready to reciprocate amid confusing reports border controls may be tightened

 “We need an agreement that guarantees a fluid border and addresses other issues that we have already highlighted including workers’ pensions and a different tax status [for La Linea].”

-The latest developments rang alarm bells too for the cross-border workers’ association Ascteg, which said cross-border workers, Gibraltar residents and EU citizens need not be subjected to a strict interpretation of Schengen rules at a border crossed daily by thousands.
+The latest developments have also unsettled the cross-border workers’ association Ascteg, which said frontier workers, Gibraltar residents and EU citizens need not be subjected to a strict interpretation of Schengen rules at a border crossed daily by thousands.

-“These cross-border workers, as well as the rest of the llanitos and people from the Campo, are being subjected to exhaustive controls as if we were traveling to Russia, due to the strict application of Schengen legislation,” the group said in a statement.
+“These cross-border workers, as well as the rest of the llanitos and people from the Campo, risk being subjected to exhaustive controls as if we were travelling to Russia, due to the strict application of Schengen legislation,” a spokesperson for the group said.

 “It is widely known that the Spanish, European, British, and Gibraltar governments are softening the situation to avoid harming 15,600 cross-border workers, businesses and traders, as well as long-time family members, friends, students and athletes who frequently cross our border.”